 The velocity distribution in x-direction (i.e. the direction tangential to the lid) is shown in Figure 25.
-The smallest value (-0.33) and its location agree very well with the results in [98].
+The smallest value (-0.33) and its location agree very well with the results in [104].
 Figure 26 shows a vector plot of the velocity.
-Near

-Figure 25: x-component of the velocity in the lid-driven cavity the lid there is a large gradient, in the lower left and lower right corner are dead zones.
+Near the lid there is a large gradient, in the lower left and lower right corner are dead zones.
 The pressure plot (Figure 27) reveals a low pressure zone in the center of the major vortex and in the left upper corner.
 The right upper corner is a stagnation point for the x-component of the velocity and is characterized by a significant pressure built-up.